 The Macha Comp Road Shoes first caught my eye, ironically, because they’re all black, sleek and understated.
 I’m not sure when it happened, but I turned into someone who is super sensitive about not looking like a Christmas tree when on the bike and black shoes will look good with any and everything!

-Another feature which made them the best choice of road shoe for me is the fastening mechanism – a dial – that allows you to close the shoe easily to make it the perfect fit for each foot.
+Another feature which made them the best choice of road shoe for me is the fastening mechanism – a BOA dial – that allows you to close the shoe easily to make it the perfect fit for each foot.

 In the past, when my shoes were velcro only, there would be gaps gaping and eventually the velcro would lose some of its stickiness.